 - Your submission will be acknowledged by return e-mail when assigned to reviewers (usually within one week of receipt).

 Please make sure that:

-- Your submission (including references) conforms to the Chicago writing style as outlined in the Chicago Manual of Style (15th edition).
+- Your submission (including references) conforms to the writing style as outlined in the Chicago Manual of Style (16th edition) or APA (7th edition).

-- All text, including references, is double-spaced in Arial or Times New Roman font (10-12 point type) with one-inch margins.
+- All text, including references, is double-spaced in Arial font (12-point type) with one-inch margins.

 - Your title page includes complete contact information for all authors, including mailing addresses, email addresses, phone and fax numbers.